 The Dodd-Frank Act significantly expanded the CFTC's authority to impose position limits with respect to futures contracts, options on futures contracts, swaps that are economically equivalent to futures or options on futures, swaps that are traded on a regulated exchange and certain swaps that perform a significant price discovery function.
 In October 2020, the CFTC adopted a new position limits rule ("New Position Limits Rule").
-Among other changes, the New Position Limits

-Rule: (i) creates higher federal position limits for the nine legacy agricultural contracts, (ii) mandates sixteen (16) non-legacy contracts and associated referenced contracts (including economically equivalent swaps) to become subject to federal position limits and (iii) requires Exchanges to share additional trading data with the CFTC.
+Among other changes, the New Position Limits Rule: (i) creates higher federal position limits for the nine legacy agricultural contracts, (ii) mandates sixteen (16) non-legacy contracts and associated referenced contracts (including economically equivalent swaps) to become subject to federal position limits and (iii) requires Exchanges to share additional trading data with the CFTC.
 The requirements of the New Position Limits Rule are subject to additional phase-in periods.
-As a result of the New Position Limits Rule, the size or duration of positions available to an Investment Fund may be further limited, such that the Investment Fund could be required to liquidate positions or constrain the implementation of trading instructions.
+The CFTC also recently adopted position limits on certain physical commodity swaps.
+Those will go into effect in 2023.
+When such limits go into effect, the size or duration of positions available to an Investment Fund may be further severely limited, such that the Investment Fund could be required to liquidate positions or constrain the implementation of trading instructions.